privacycg/CHIPS/TAG-S&P-questionnaire.md

 ### 2.1.
 What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

 If unpartitioned third-party cookies are still in use, this feature does not expose any additional information that is not already available if sites were already using an unpartitioned cross-site cookie.
-If unpartitioned third-party cookies are blocked, this provides sites in third-party contexts the ability to use HTTP cookies that are scoped to a single top-level site.
+If unpartitioned third-party cookies are blocked, this provides sites in third-party contexts the ability to save information across visits, within the scope of a single top-level site.
+Without partitioned cookies, blocking third-party cookies would also break non-tracking-related use cases of cross-site cookies (e.g. CDN load balancing cookies).

 ### 2.2.
 Is this specification exposing the minimum amount of information necessary to power the feature?